 Paper Laneways Project

-The project aimed to engage local landholders to restore and rehabilitate the ‘Paper Laneways’ (disused crown lanes) that adjoin their farms and were chosen based on their ability to enhance the connectivity to existing significant revegetation and remnant vegetation sites, and their current biodiversity value.
+This project aimed to engage local landholders to restore and rehabilitate the ‘Paper Laneways’ (disused Crown lanes) that adjoined their farms and were chosen based on their ability to enhance the connectivity to existing significant revegetation and remnant vegetation sites, and their current biodiversity value.

 The short film below is a great summary of the Corowa District Landcare Paper Laneways Project.
 This video was developed with support from Murray Local Land Services, Regional Agricultural Landcare Facilitator (RALF) through funding from the Australian Government’s National Landcare Program.